Bricktech2000/Notes/notes/nonverbal.md

 > - head straight up
 > - compressed lips

-there exists no single behavior indicative of deception, but there do exist behavior indicating psychological discomfort
+there exists no single behavior indicative of deception, but there does exist behavior indicating psychological discomfort

-> **examples** _myths about deception_
+> **example**
 >
-> looking up and to the left -- lying
+> it is a myth that any of the following behaviors indicate deception:
 >
-> touching nose -- lying
+> - looking up and to the left
->
+> - touching the nose
-> covering mouth -- lying
+> - covering the mouth

 **applications**